tommyeastman/unixToPython/README.md

 User uploads labeled data to train a new model with, along with a .txt file with a list of sentences.
 A new fastText model is trained on the data and the model generates a label for each sentence

 ## How it Works
-The app is not deployed and sits locally.
-I use a local .sqlite3 database and the Django dev server.
-When I run the server, I can interact with the app in my local port.

 As part of the standard Django layout, each URL corresponds to a View, a python function that runs other functions and tells the browser what to render.

 Most of the logic of the app exists in bashScripts.py.
 This contains a python function I created, b(), to parse the Unix command and execute the command in python.
 Each view calls a separate function in bashScripts.py and those functions may make several calls to b().